JBrandonS/xfitter-docker/README.md

     docker run -it -v $(pwd):/run -v /host/data:/data -v $(lhapdf-config --datadir):/pdfdata jbrandons/xfitter
 ```

- You can download these files from [here](http://lhapdfsets.web.cern.ch/lhapdfsets/current/) and extract all of them into a single directory if you do not have LHAPDF installed on the host machine.
+ You can download the pdf datasets from [here](http://lhapdfsets.web.cern.ch/lhapdfsets/current/) and extract all of them into a single directory if you do not have LHAPDF installed on the host machine.

 ## Entering the container
 You may enter the container by appending an available shell after the container name, to launch `bash` run